 New leaders can feel anxious, confused, overwhelmed and insecure.
 This struggle that new leaders face is the norm, not the exception.
 When confronted with these realities, many conclude they have risen to their level of incompetence.
 They fear being ‘found out.’
 The truth is, they are great people in new positions just struggling to make the transition.

-Organizations make a common mistake – they promote to leadership roles based on effective individual performance.
+Many first-time leaders go through a period of feeling anxious, confused, overwhelmed and insecure.
+What got them the promotion, won't make them a great leader.
+Here are three helps for first time leaders.
+Share on XOrganizations make a common mistake – they promote to leadership roles based on effective individual performance.
 The assumption is that great individual performers make for great managers.
 That can be true but often it isn’t.

 We see this time and time again in professional sports.
 Often the best coaches were not the best players; and the best players don’t always become great coaches.

 Common assumption: Great individual performers make great managers.
 That can be true but often isn't.
 Look at professional sports, rarely do the best players become great coaches and the best coaches often weren't the best players.
-Click To Tweet
+Share on XIt doesn’t take long for new leaders to discover that their new role is a stretch assignment.
+It’s harder than first anticipated and more demanding than ever imagined.

 New leaders find out very quickly that the skills enabling them to succeed as an individual performer and those required for leadership are radically different.
 The pain point is noticing the gap between current competencies and the overwhelming requirements of the new role.